22 Excellent Spots For Seafood In SF

 Leo's Oyster Bar

-Leo’s Oyster Bar is one of our favorite places in the Financial District to head to after work, or for a third date.
-With its checkered floor, bamboo chairs, and floral wallpaper, this spot is a throwback to 1950s nightclubs, and coming here reminds us how much fun and luxurious eating oysters can be.
-They have a two-tier tower of oysters, shrimp cocktail, and snow crab claws, and we love their version of deviled eggs with fried oysters on top.
+Leo’s Oyster Bar is a great place in the Financial District to head to after work, for a third date, and times when you want to feel cute surrounded by floral wallpaper, bamboo chairs, and hanging paper lanterns lamps.
+Coming here also reminds us how much fun and luxurious eating oysters can be.
+The mostly raw bar and snacks menu includes a two-tier tower of oysters, shrimp cocktails, and snow crab claws, and we love their version of deviled eggs with fried oysters on top.
 If you’re in the mood for something a little more substantial, the lobster roll is great.

 Fine dining restaurant Saison billed Angler as a casual spinoff restaurant, but there’s nothing casual about this place.
 The Embarcadero spot feels perfectly suited for trading stock tips with a friend or sitting next to tables full of puffer vest-ed folks who agree that Dreamforce is the highlight of fall.
 The dining room is a cross between a fancy seafood house and a hunting lodge thanks to decorative wall fish, a taxidermy bear, and a big open kitchen with a wood-burning hearth.
 The menu is both seafood and meat-focused, so expect to dine on wild swordfish steaks, meaty antelope tartare topped with herbs, and a whole head of radicchio doused in an intense XO sauce.
 This power dinner might get pricey (mains range from $23-$62), but the views that look straight out to the Bay Bridge make up for it.